d3jawu/zxc/README.md

 # zxc

-自行车 is a simple CLI agent intended for local models.
-It's meant to help you get where you're going faster, but you still have to pedal.
+自行车 (zì xing che) is a simple CLI agent intended for local models.
+Like a bicycle, it can help you get where you're going faster, but you still have to pedal and steer.

+# Usage

-To install dependencies:
+Install dependencies:

 ```bash
 bun install
 ```

-To run:
+Run:

 ```bash
 bun run start